 The brief relationships that do form are usually full of emotional turmoil for all parties concerned.
-The lack of a healthy relationship leads an addict to connect with other addicts that are equally incapable of sustaining a relationship.
+The lack of a healthy relationship leads people to connect with others who are also struggling with addiction and who are equally incapable of sustaining a relationship.
 Such partnerships can be abusive, putting both parties on a downward spiral to suffer ever-intensifying feelings of low self-worth.

 6. Low Self-Esteem

 Low self-esteem cannot be separated from the other five traits above.
 It runs through each personality trait listed and is most likely the foundation of them all.
-People who have low self-esteem are typically unsure of themselves and often operate with a lot of fear and anxiety.
-They don't cope with life and its daily stresses as well as their counterparts who have a stronger sense of value and self-worth.
+People who have low self-esteem are typically unsure of themselves and often operate with fear and anxiety.
+They don't cope with life and its daily stresses and their counterparts who have a stronger sense of value and self-worth.

-The public needs to be more aware of these characteristics so they are able to deal more effectively with the addictive personalities around them.
-Whether they live with, work with or treat an addict, being aware is the first step to understanding the problem of addiction.
-If it also helps stem the stigmatization that keeps addicts from admitting they have a serious affliction and getting treatment, so much the better.
+People need to be more aware of these characteristics to deal more effectively with the addictive personalities around them and within them.
+Being aware is the first step to understanding the problem of addiction.
+If it also helps stem the stigmatization that keeps people from admitting they have a serious affliction and getting treatment, so much the better.